 Frequent sediment removal from the forebay is essential to maintain the function and performance of a wet pond.
-For planning purposes, maintenance plans should anticipate cleanouts approximately every 5 to 7 years, or when inspections indicate that 50% of forebay sediment storage capacity has been filled.
-(Absent an upstream eroding channel or other source of sediment, the frequency of sediment removal should decrease as the drainage area stabilizes.)
+Maintenance plans should schedule cleanouts approximately every 5 to 7 years, or when inspections indicate that 50% of forebay sediment storage capacity has been filled.
 The designer should also check to see whether removed sediments can be spoiled on-site or must be hauled away.
 Sediments excavated from wet ponds are not usually considered toxic or hazardous.
 They can be safely disposed of by either land application or land filling.
-Sediment testing may be needed prior to sediment disposal if the wet pond serves a hotspot land use.
+Sediment testing may be needed prior to sediment disposal if the retrofit serves a hotspot land use.